rauburtin/pysftpproxy/README.md

 ##Usage

-* Insert some data in the Redis database, look at the examples directory
+* Insert some data in the Redis database, look at the examples directory Here, we just simulate the remote server as the localhost and the remote port to 22
 * Start the sftp proxy server
 ```Shell
 bin/pysftpproxy